garawalid/Combine/readme.md

 - The folder `datawarehouse` is our Data Warehouse where we supposed to save the data.

-After executing the NES pipeline, the result will be inside `\datawarehouse\res\output_temestamp.csv`
+After executing the NES pipeline, the result will be inside `\datawarehouse\res\output_timestamp.csv`

 Run the pipeline as follows :